 Majorities of gun owners who live in cities, suburbs and rural areas say protection is a major reason they own firearms.
 But when we focus on owners who live in rural areas, they are significantly more likely to cite hunting as a major reason for owning a gun (Pew study).
 A question to consider then is how do we measure this?
 Median distance from home to a major city?Population density or some measure of zip code ID?

-To complicate matters, even though studies show that rural men are statistically more likely to own a gun for hunting purposes, trends show there is some movement in this area.
+To complicate this even more, despite the fact that studies document rural men are statistically more likely to own a gun for hunting purposes, trends show this may be changing.
 Data reported by the General Social Survey (which contains a panel of questions about hunting) find fewer men reporting over time that they own weapons for hunting purposes.
 In 2012, when the survey asked men if they hunted, 25% responded positively.
 Compare this to the roughly 40 percent of men who responded positively in 1977 – that’s a significant decrease.

 The Political Economy of Gun Sales

-Gun sales are often tracked by proxy in light of the number of U.S. federal background checks.
+Gun sales are often tracked by proxy in light of the number of U.S. federal background checks that are conducted.
 Basically, when someone wants to buy a gun (from a dealer), the dealer submits paperwork to the FBI, who runs a background check.
-While this figure does not technically represent the number of guns sold (for that you would have to rely on industry self-reports) the total number of checks initiated through the NCIC (National Crime Information Center) are documented and available for analysis (see FBI.gov).
+While this figure does not technically represent the number of guns sold (for that you would have to rely on industry self-reports) the total number of checks initiated through the NCIC (National Crime Information Center) are publically documented, reported, and are available for analysis (see FBI.gov).

 Fears of new gun regulations throughout the Obama presidency were instrumental in helping to boost gun sales for gun manufacturers and retailers.
 Increases in incidents of mass shootings have also helped to stoke fear and fatten the industry’s bottom line.
 The trend only continued as people anticipated a Hillary Clinton victory in the 2016 election.
 The expectation was that she would be more aggressive about pushing gun controls that never materialized during Obama’s tenure.